Nagendra-Chowdary/React-Mini-Projects/README.md

 - **Lottery App** – A simple app with a button that generates a random number.
 If the number is greater than 3, you win!
 Built using promises and state to update the UI.

+- **To-Do List App** – A task manager where you can add and delete tasks.
+Tasks are displayed in a grid of note-like boxes, inspired by Google Keep’s layout.